Michael S. Watt

-Dr Michael Watt is a Principal Scientist who specialises in remote sensing and development of models to characterise growth, health and wood quality of the forest resource.
+Dr Michael Watt is a Principal Researcher who specialises in remote sensing and development of models to characterise growth, health and wood quality of the forest resource.
 He has published over 170 refereed papers around these and other topics within forestry.
 Michael works extensively with the New Zealand forest industry and has a track record of undertaking science that has been adopted by the industry.
 He is co-leader of the Remote Sensing cluster group which is one of the most well attended industry focus groups within the forestry sector.
 Michael has many international links with other research groups in Europe, Australia and South America.

 - PhD (Forestry), University of Canterbury, New Zealand -2003